Saturday, May 9, 2026

 4. How can I make my café look attractive?

-To make your café look attractive, use warm lighting, comfy seats, natural materials, and clean sightlines.
-If possible, add plants, local art, and good acoustics.
+Use warm lighting, comfy seats, natural materials, and clean sightlines.
+Layer in plants, local art, and good acoustics.